Eatoniella mortoni: Taxonomy

-The species was described as Eatoniella (Dardanula) mortoni in 1965 by Winston Ponder, who named it after New Zealand biologist John Morton.
-Morton had assisted Ponder during his early investigations into the species.
+The species was first described by Winston Ponder in 1965, who named it Eatoniella (Dardanula) mortoni.
+Ponder named the species after New Zealand biologist John Morton, who had assisted Ponder during his early investigations into the species.
 Ponder synonymised several previously-named genera, including Iredale's 1915 genus Dardanula, which was retained as a subgenus of Eatoniella.
+The modern formatting of the name without a subgenus, Eatoniella mortoni, was established by Hamish Spencer and Richard C. Willan in 1995.
+The holotype of the species was collected by Ponder himself on 11 December 1961, from the south side of Days Bay in Lower Hutt.
+It is held by the Auckland War Memorial Museum.